Rose-Breasted Grosbeak Facts, Pictures, and Migration

 For the overwinter period the Rose-breasted Grosbeak will settle into the tropical regions of southern Mexico, the Caribbean, South and Central America.
 During the winter it prefers forests and may flock in loose groups.
 They will consume fruits and nectars as a larger percentage of their food sources, in addition to the usual seeds and insects.
 While somewhat territorial in their breeding territory, they are much more tolerant of each other in their winter grounds.

 The Long Flight South

 The Rose-breasted Grosbeak is an interesting and enigmatic voyager, a visitor from another world here in our part of the country for a short time each year before it moves along and forgets all about us.
-Like the Robins, when the day comes that you realize these birds are no longer coming around you know that winter is on the way.
+Like the migration of the Robins, when the day comes that you realize these birds are no longer coming around you know that winter is on the way.
 Unlike us, they have the common sense to leave with the summer, and follow the warm weather south.

 So, as the snow starts to fall, and the temperatures plummet, imagine the Rose-breasted Grosbeaks you observed over the past summer.
 While you shiver, they bask in the sun.
 While you shovel, they enjoy tropical fruits and nectar.
 While you curse the snow, the sleet and the freezing rain, they are bathed by warm showers and ocean breezes.

 On second thought, maybe it’s better not to think about it.
 It’s far too depressing to be jealous of a bird!